WangHngLeee/LeetcodeSummary/README 2.md

 #### Here are notes and summary of leetcode questions.<br><br> More detailed discussions and reviews can be found in my website:
 www.leeemask.com
 ## Author
-WangHngLeee / Hongli Wang / HoungLeee
+WangHngLeee / Hongli Wang / HomLee
 ## More about me
 www.leeeinfo.com